 Where do hiring practices and building culture fit in?
 For instance, are ethical questions raised at interviews?
 Are any principles/risk considerations communicated to new hires?

-Does your company have a diversity and inclusiveness policy in relation to recruitment and retention of staff?
+Does the company have a diversity and inclusiveness policy in relation to recruitment and retention of staff?

 6. Be open and understandable in communications

-Does your company communicate clearly, honestly and directly about any potential risks of the product or service you are providing?
+Does the company communicate clearly, honestly and directly about any potential risks of the product or service being provided?

 What does it communicate and when?

-Does your company communicate clearly, honestly and directly about the processes in place to avoid, minimise or mitigate potential risks?
+Does the company communicate clearly, honestly and directly about the processes in place to avoid, minimise or mitigate potential risks?

-Does your company have a clear and easy to use system for third party/user or stakeholder concerns to be raised and handled?
+Does the company have a clear and easy to use system for third party/user or stakeholder concerns to be raised and handled?

 Are the company’s policies relating to ethical principles available publicly and to employees?
 Are the processes to implement and update the policies open and transparent?